GalaktikasoftOfficial/RanetMondrian/README.md

 The main feature of this version is support of ADOMD.NET and Excel clients.
 This package is derived from xmondrian project: https://github.com/rpbouman/xmondrian

+## Source code
+The source code of the project is in the branch https://github.com/SergeiSemenkov/mondrian/tree/topsoft

 ## Deployment
 1. Download *dist/ranetmondrian.war* file.
 2. Copy *ranetmondrian.war* file to *webapps* directory of your java server (Apache Tomcat, Jetty, Tiny Java Web Server).